Understanding Carbon Credits

 • It may not be a viable option for small-scale retail buyers

-Purchase offset credits from a retailer
+Purchase carbon credits from a retailer

-For buyers looking to acquire only a small number of credits (e.g., small companies or individuals), the most feasible option for purchasing offset credits is often to go through a retailer.
-Retailers often provide access to offset credits from a range of different projects and will provide at least basic information about the projects from which they buy.
-In most cases, the retailer will maintain an account on a carbon offset project registry systems and will retire offset credits directly on a buyer’s behalf.
-If you are a buyer, it may be important to ensure that the retailer is specific about the purpose for which the offset credits were retired and that you are designated as the official “user.”
+For buyers looking to acquire only a small number of credits (e.g., small companies or individuals), the most feasible option for purchasing carbon credits is often to go through a retailer.
+Retailers often provide access to carbon credits from a range of different projects and will provide at least basic information about the projects from which they buy.
+In most cases, the retailer will maintain an account on a crediting program registry system and will retire carbon credits directly on a buyer’s behalf.
+If you are a buyer, it may be important to ensure that the retailer is specific about the purpose for which the carbon credits were retired and that you are designated as the official “user.”
+As with brokers, some retailers develop their own projects to generate carbon credits for sale.
+Buyers should carefully review the portfolio of projects that retailers have on offer, and closely scrutinize purchases from projects owned or developed by a retailer.

 Pros: